2015–16 Elon Phoenix women's basketball team

 The 2015–16 Elon Phoenix women's basketball team represented Elon University during the 2015–16 NCAA Division I women's basketball season.
-The Phoenix, led by fifth year head coach Charlotte Smith, played their home games at Alumni Gym and were second year members of the Colonial Athletic Association.
-They finished the season 18–13, 11–7 in CAA play finish in fourth place.
+The Phoenix, led by fifth-year head coach Charlotte Smith, played their home games at Alumni Gym and were second-year members of the Colonial Athletic Association.
+They finished the season 18–13, 11–7 in CAA play to finish in fourth place.
 They lost in the quarterfinals of the CAA women's tournament to Delaware.
-They were invited to the Women's National Invitational Tournament where they lost to Virginia Tech in the first round.
+They were invited to the Women's National Invitational Tournament, where they lost to Virginia Tech in the first round.